anista13/Smart-Letter-Project/README.md

 # Smart-Letter-Project
-PNU Graduation Project, March 2023 - June 2023
+Pusan National University Graduation Project

 <h3>Purpose:</h3> Ease the use of email for those who are not familiar with utilizing computer equipment.